grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 will have to move from the LB policy's accepting addresses to the LB policy helper creating subchannel when invoed by the child LB policy.
 The `UpstreamTlsContext.SNI` would already be available to this provider from the parsed Cluster resource.

+#### Tls handshake time changes
-In a language implementation dependent way, this SNI value to set will be passed on to the Tls handling code from this Tls context provider.
+In a language implementation dependent way, this SNI value to set will be passed on to the Tls handling code from the Tls context provider set as a subchannel attribute.
 For example, in Java, there is a `ProtocolNegotiators.ClientTlsHandler` that is made available the `SslContext` dynamically constructed based on the cert store to use as indicated by `UpstreamTlsContext`.
 The SNI value to use in the `SslContextProvider` will be made